mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 Finally, we'll look at C++.
 C++ being what it is, there are three ways to do this and I'm not sure which would be considered most idiomatic.

 The first way is to model it after C using tagged unions.
 This method has most of the drawbacks of the C implementation, but because of smart pointers it can be significantly safer.
-This is my preferred way of writing C++, essentially "C with classes" but also smart pointers.
+IMO, this is the best way to do it in C++.

 The second way is to model it after Java using abstract classes.
 Well C++ doesn't actually have abstract classes but it does have virtual methods and inheritance, so it's close enough.
+This is how the `clang` compiler models its AST.

 ```cpp
 enum BinOp { Add, Sub, Mul, Div };